fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 3: سُورَةُ آلِ عِمۡرَانَ (Aal-i-Imraan) - 116**
+**Surah 32: سُورَةُ السَّجۡدَةِ (As-Sajda) - 10**

-[But,] behold, as for those who are bent on denying the truth - neither their worldly possessions nor their children will in the least avail them against God: and it is they who are destined for the fire, therein to abide.
+For, [many are] they [who] say, “What!
+After we have been [dead and] lost in the earth, shall we indeed be [restored to life] in a new act of crea­tion?”
+Nay, but [by saying this] they deny the truth that they are destined to meet their Sustainer!
  <!--END_SECTION:quran-->